2012

 The difference between an agnostic and an atheist can be described this way: An agnostic believes that he cannot know whether God exists; he may believe or disbelieve, provisionally, that God exists (or he may have no belief about it).
 An atheist believes that God does not exist; he may believe or disbelieve that he can know that God does not exist (or he may have no belief about it).

 [Later note (1-29-2024): Strictly speaking, I’m both an atheist and an agnostic.
-I say I’m an atheist because I consider my belief about the impossibility of (propositional) knowledge a technical point, a subordinate, background element in my philosophy. . . .
+But I simply say I’m an atheist because I consider my belief about the impossibility of (propositional) knowledge a technical point, a subordinate, background element in my philosophy. . . .
 Surely, it’s in the background when we’re discussing God. . . .
 It’s in the foreground when we’re discussing knowledge. . . .
 But atheism and agnosticism come up in discussions about God.]

 ● 12-8-2012: Attempting to understand how the brain works has its place.
 And yet that study somehow seems reductive.
 I’m far more interested in using my brain than in knowing how it works.
 I’m more interested in being a Paganini than a Stradivari (or an acoustician).